Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Conclusions

 Certain key properties of Hilbert spaces drive the analysis that has been obtained in this article, as well as the properties of reproducing kernel Hilbert spaces that render them attractive for function approximation.
 The Hilbert space structure provides orthogonal projections as the unique best approximation, which can be computed using the reproducing property as an exact interpolation, and are shown to converge monotonically to the function for uniqueness sets.
 The monotonicity of convergence is then used to derive almost certain convergence directly from convergence in probability, and thus establish sufficient conditions for almost every sequence of samples from a probability distribution to be a uniqueness set.
 For the approximation bound itself, stated in Theorem \ref{thmbound}, the mean squared distance in Chebyshev's inequality can be calculated explicitly thanks to the norm being induced by an inner product and the existence of the Bochner integral.

 We did not include in this article an example with the Gaussian kernel, one of the most useful kernels in applications, although calculations similar to those obtained in Section~\ref{s:ex} are available.
-One of the reasons for this omission is that the Gaussian kernels have additional invariance and differentiability/analyticity properties that can be used in order to provide stronger results.
+One of the reasons for this omission is that the Gaussian kernels have additional invariance and differentiability/analyticity properties that can be used in order to provide stronger results by using slightly different techniques that are in progress and will make the contents of a future research.

-On the other hand, there is another domain of high interest that may benefit from the approximation in RKHSs, namely that of particle methods, e.g.\ see \cite{particle}, \cite{ivo}, and the bibliography cited there.
-In these methods, an unknown differentiable function $f \colon \RR^d \to \RR$ is approximated in the form

-where $\kappa$ is a smooth function concentrated around the origin that, in most cases, induces a positive definite kernel $K(x,y) := \kappa(x-y)$.
-The physical interpretation, from which the method derives its name, is that $f$ is a scalar field induced by finitely many particles, such that $x_i$ is the position of the $i$th particle and $\omega_i$ is a physical quantity the $i$th particle possesses.
-For example, if $f$ represents the mass density of a fluid, $\omega_i$ can be interpreted as the mass of the $i$th particle.
-This method of approximation dates back to J.H.
-Irving and J.G.
-Kirkwood, who have derived the Navier-Stokes equations of hydrodynamics as a macroscopic limit of the motion of microscopic particles \cite{irving}.

-This approximation is then used to approximate partial derivatives of $f$ using the corresponding partial derivatives of $\kappa$, which can be computed beforehand, so that desired solutions to boundary value problems in $f$ can be solved numerically by solving for $\omega_i$s and $x_i$s.
-However, for this approximation to be valid, it is not sufficient to demonstrate that approximations in the form of \eqref{particleapprox} converge pointwise or with respect to the uniform norm or an $L^p$ norm, because differentiation is not a continuous operator under these topologies.

-In this context, it becomes helpful to consider \eqref{particleapprox} as an interpolation problem on the reproducing kernel Hilbert space induced by $k$, since results such as Theorem \ref{thmdiffkernel} guarantee that differentiation is in fact bounded and contractive with respect to the RKHS norm.
-In that case, the convergence of an approximation of the form \eqref{particleapprox} in the RKHS, as proven in Section~\ref{s:mr}, would entail the simultaneous convergence of all derivatives and thus justify the usage of such approximations for differential operators.